Which Is More Esthetic? Mechanically Retained Dentistry With Subgingival Margins or Supragingival Minimally Invasive Adhesive Dentistry?

 We hope this article was valuable to you.
 Our mission is to provide proven, real-world practical techniques, resources, articles and videos to help the community of caring dentists, who value the benefits of minimally invasive Supra-gingival dentistry, expand their knowledge and achieve clinical success, thus giving their patients a healthier form of dentistry.

-For updates on newly published articles, courses, and more, sign up to the Ruiz Dental Seminars newsletter.
+For updates on newly published articles, courses, and more, sign up to the Ruiz Dental Seminars newsletter and to view more of Dr. Ruiz’s excellent work, check out his smile gallery.

 Disclaimer: Los Angeles Institute of Clinical Dentistry & Ruiz Dental Seminars Inc. uses reasonable care in selecting and providing content that is both useful and accurate.
 Ruiz Dental Seminars is not responsible for any damages or other liabilities (including attorney’s fees) resulting or claimed to result in whole or in part, from actual or alleged problems arising out of the use of this presentation.
 The techniques, procedures and theories on this presentation are intended to be suggestions only.
 Any dental professional viewing this presentation must make his or her own decisions about specific treatment for patients.